unhindered-ec/unhindered-ec/Planning.md

 We should extend `PopulationSelector` to a `WeightedParentSelector` that is essentially a wrapper around `rand::distributions::WeightedChoice` so we can provide weights on the different selectors.

-### Implement non-threaded `Generation::next()`

-We should probably implement a non-threaded `Generation::next()` method that creates a new generation without using the Rayon `into_par_iter()`.

-If we did this we could also benchmark both parallel and serial versions of the system to see how much faster things run in parallel.

-It would might also be reasonable to add a `parallel` feature to the project so people could leave out parallelism (& Rayon) if they didn't want any of that.

 ### Move `scorer` inside `Generation`?